uspki/policies/certificate-policy.md

 3. Description of the entry.

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs
-Review of the audit log SHALL be required at least once every two months.
+Review of the audit log SHALL be required at least once every 60 days.

 Such reviews involve verifying that the log has not been tampered with and then briefly inspecting all log entries, with a more thorough investigation of any alerts or irregularities in the logs.
 A statistically significant portion of the security audit data generated by the CA since the last review SHALL be examined.
 This amount will be described in the CPS.